ololoken/webgltyrian/README.md

 What's ready:
 0. Basic menu scenes and scene manager implementation.
 1. Content loading of original game.
-2. A couple of shader to apply palettes and outlining.
+2. A couple of shaders to apply palettes and outlining.
 3. Shader for game map rendering.
 4. Add World with basic game logic.
 5. Event system.